angr/angr-doc/docs/structured_data.md

 To specify a value location for the `args` or `ret_val` parameters, use instances of the `SimRegArg` or `SimStackArg` classes.
 You can find them in the factory - `b.factory.cc.Sim*Arg`.
-Register arguments should be instanciated with the name of the register you're storing the value in, and the size of the register in bytes.
+Register arguments should be instantiated with the name of the register you're storing the value in, and the size of the register in bytes.
-Stack arguments should be instanciated with the offset from the stack pointer *at the time of entry into the function* and the size of the storage location, in bytes.
+Stack arguments should be instantiated with the offset from the stack pointer *at the time of entry into the function* and the size of the storage location, in bytes.

 Once you have a SimCC object, you can use it along with a SimState object to extract or store function arguments more cleanly.
 Take a look at the [API documentation](http://angr.io/api-doc/simuvex.html#simuvex.s_cc.SimCC) for details.